 - Removal of faculty advisers sparks concern about independence of student publications, Columbia Journalism Review (6/22/2015).
 Frank LoMonte said college newspaper advisers are often most vulnerable at schools in remote communities underserved by professional media.
 “If schools continue to play Whac-A-Mole with smaller programs, then the one-percenter programs—the Cronkites, the Medills—will be the only real games left in town,” he said.

 - A principal yanked a drug article from a student newspaper, so it ran online, The Washington Post (4/5/2015).
-Frank LoMonte said equating writing about a behavior with encouraging it would disallow students from covering a
+Frank LoMonte, executive director of the Student Press Law Center, said that reasoning — equating writing about a behavior with encouraging it— would preclude students from covering a whole range of topics relevant to the high school population, including drunken driving and sexually transmitted diseases.